-QAI performed an independent bioanalytical audit of the bioanalytical data and bioanalytical phase report of scores of animal studies for this pharmaceutical drug sponsor company.
+Bioanalytical AuditsQuality Assurance Consultancy performed an independent bioanalytical audit of the bioanalytical data and bioanalytical phase report of scores of animal studies for this pharmaceutical drug sponsor company.
 The LC/MS bioanalyses had been performed at four separate laboratories.
 The review was performed directly on the analytical electronic data acquired using Analyst, as well as on the documented work-up of the samples.
-The goal was to verify that the expectations of the FDA Guidance on Bioanalytical Method Validation were implemented for these studies.
+The goal was to verify that the expectations of the U.S. Food and Drug Administration (FDA) Guidance on Bioanalytical Method Validation were implemented for these studies.
 Specific focus was placed on:

 - Acceptability of the method validation results.
-Comparison between the use of the bioanalytical audit method during validation and during sample analysis.
-Comparison between the validated storage durations at various stages of the method, and actual storage intervals during sample analysis.
+Comparison between the use of the bioanalytical audit method during validation and during sample analysis were analyzed.
+Comparison between the validated storage durations at various stages of the method, and actual storage intervals during sample analysis also were analyzed.

 - Adequacy of the data acquisition parameters of the analytes and their respective internal standard.

 - Appropriateness of reintegrations of individual chromatograms.
-The audit trail of all batches were reviewed to identify possible reintegrations performed, and to compare with the laboratory SOP.
-Particular attention was placed on batches that failed acceptance before reintegration, but passed after.
+The audit trail of all batches was reviewed to identify possible reintegrations performed, and to compare with the laboratory standard operating procedures (SOP).
+Particular attention was placed on batches that failed acceptance before reintegration but passed afterwards.

-- Several studies required rolling audits, where the data arrived for QA audits the same day as they had been worked-up by the analyst, reviewed by the principal analytical investigator, and approved by management.
+- Several studies required rolling audits, where the data arrived for quality assurance (QA) audits the same day as they had been worked-up by the analyst, reviewed by the principal analytical investigator and approved by management.
 The audit of the last sets of data was expected to be completed immediately for database lock.

 - Bioanalytical Method Validation.
 This module discusses each test or requirement included in the FDA Guidance, with a detailed description of the batches to prepare, and the interpretation of the results.
 It also included description of the process to evaluate stability of the samples at every step of the sample work-up, some of which are not described in the FDA Guidance but may require consideration.

 - Bioanalytical Sample Analysis.
-This module discusses set up of sample analysis, process to use for reintegrations, interpretation and decision tree for sample reanalysis, and set-up and interpretation of incurred sample reanalysis (ISR).
+This module discussed the setup of sample analysis, the process to use for reintegrations, the interpretation and decision tree for sample reanalysis, and the set-up and interpretation of incurred sample reanalysis (ISR).